Get a No Obligation Cash Offer or Home Value

 Step 5: Get the Home Appraised or Valued

-The property should be valued for tax purposes, to ensure a fair market sale, and to establish a cost basis for heirs.
+The property should be professionally valued for tax purposes, to ensure a fair market sale, and to establish a cost basis for heirs.

 Step 6: Prepare the Property for Sale